So, I have decided to write a post about my SVT Ablation experience, also known as Catheter Ablation. It is now 5 days since I have had my procedure.

 About this time last week and only two more nights of sleep to go before my procedure, I was profusely scrolling the internet trying to find out information and people’s experiences.
 I was a nervous wreck and so I was seeking comfort from the feedback of strangers on the internet.

 For those that don’t know what SVT is, it stands for supraventricular tachycardia, which means there are abnormal conduction fibers in the heart which made my heart race and experience nasty palpitation episode, which was exhausting and very distressing.
-Mine was predominately induced by exercise and I’ve had it for around 6 years.
+Mine were predominately induced by exercise and I’ve had them for roughly 6 years.